Skip to main content

 The human body operates on a sophisticated internal clock, known as the circadian rhythm.
 This rhythm dictates a 24-hour cycle of physiological processes, including sleep-wake patterns, body temperature regulation, and, critically, hormone secretion.
 Light and darkness are powerful cues for this internal timing mechanism.
 Exposure to natural light during the day helps to synchronize the clock, while darkness at night signals the body to prepare for rest.

 Many hormones exhibit a pulsatile or rhythmic release pattern that is directly tied to this circadian cycle.
-For instance, is predominantly released during deep sleep stages, while cortisol, a stress hormone, typically follows a diurnal pattern, peaking in the morning and gradually declining throughout the day.
+For instance, growth hormone is predominantly released during deep sleep stages, while cortisol, a stress hormone, typically follows a diurnal pattern, peaking in the morning and gradually declining throughout the day.
 When sleep is consistently insufficient or fragmented, these finely tuned rhythms become desynchronized, leading to a cascade of hormonal imbalances.

 Chronic sleep disruption interferes with the body’s natural circadian rhythms, directly impacting the synchronized release of essential hormones.